-Other examples of using the null can be understood if we consider a loop antenna placed horizontally on a second or higher floor of a building.
-By placing the antenna horizontally on the middle of the attic the null can be positioned directly below and the antenna (through the building).
-This placing arrangement helps receiving by reducing the noise pick-up from devices in the building and helps transmitting because energy is not coupled into the building's lossy structure.
+Other examples of using the null can be understood if we consider a loop antenna located on a roof.
+By mounting the antenna horizontally above the middle of the roof the null can be positioned directly below the antenna (through the building).
+This mounting arrangement helps receiving by reducing the noise pick-up from devices in the building and helps transmitting because energy is not coupled into the building's lossy structure.
 RFI in the building will also be reduced because the signal transmitted into the building is weaker.
 See Figure 3.